findletags-boop/About-Findle/README.md

 - **Locates hidden items**, even through walls/furniture
 - Powers **life-saving personal safety automations**

-We combine **hardware + subscription** - a notoriously brutal model - so from day one, we’ve engineered to:
-- Scale subscriptions fast
-- Use **our own logistics hubs** to reduce retail cost
-- Maintain cost advantage over copycats

 ---
 > [!IMPORTANT]
 > ## The Brutal Truth